iamselimj/iamselimj/README.md

 # 👋 Hey there!

-I'm Selim - actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪
+Actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪

 # What can you find on my github ?